maximemulder/clam/README.md

 You can build this project on Linux using Dune.

-In a terminal, enter `dune build` to build the project or `dune exec main example.clam` to run the interpreter with the code file `example.clam` as its input.
+In a terminal, enter `dune build` to build the project or `dune exec clam example.clam` to run the interpreter with the code file `example.clam` as its input.

 # Features